SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 5. Switch to Automation Instrument Clip View

-6. Enter the Automation Editor for a Parameter, e.g. LPF Cutoff is a good one
+6. Enter the Automation Editor for a Parameter, e.g. LPF Frequency is a good one

-7. Now start drumming on the LPF Cutoff Automation Lanes and see how much fun you can have adjusting automation with all your fingers at once
+7. Now start drumming on the LPF Frequency Automation Lanes and see how much fun you can have adjusting automation with all your fingers at once

 ## Editing Automations with your left hand and playing the piano roll with your right hand